Cheerful Bullpen: History

 Amy Nichols-Egge has owned Cheerful Bullpen as well as Cheerful Tortoise since 2008, and has worked at both since 1999.
 The business has been burglarized multiple times; approximately $8,000 was stolen in 2019.

+Like many businesses, Cheerful Bullpen faced challenges upon the arrival of the COVID-19 pandemic.
+Social distancing limited the pub's seating capacity to 20 people at times.

+In 2024, Nichols-Egge withdrew the bar's sponsorship of the Portland Pickles baseball team for hosting drag performers at games.

 Reception

 In his 2011 review for Willamette Week, Aaron Mesh wrote: "this sports bar's cozy couch nooks become a kind of Goose Hollow rec room for partisans of the San Francisco Giants or the Washington Huskies, depending on the night.
 The most reliable contingent, however, is the Buffalo Bills Backers, the most Sisyphean of fan bases and therefore also the most lovable.
 Their loud Sunday-morning revival meetings are fueled by corned-beef hash, coffee and $5 Bloody Marys; the Bullpen has a rather astoundingly wide menu, including all-you-can-eat penne pasta for $6.95 on Saturdays.
 Like being a Buffalo Bills Backer, the pasta is not very enjoyable, but it is endless."

-In 2013, Eater Portland readers voted to include Cheerful Bullpen in a list of "10 best Portland bars for NFL fans".
-In 2016, The Oregonian included Cheerful Bullpen in a list of the city's best sports bars, and Michael Russell ranked the pub number 17 in his list of "Portland's 19 best soccer bars".
+In 2013, Eater Portland readers voted to include Cheerful Bullpen in a list of ten "best Portland bars for NFL fans".
+In 2016, The Oregonian included Cheerful Bullpen in a list of the city's best sports bars, and Michael Russell ranked the pub number 17 in his list of Portland nineteen best soccer bars.